Saints spearhead facing months out after huge training setback

-ST KILDA young gun Max King is expected to undergo a shoulder reconstruction after suffering an injury at training on Monday, delaying his start to the 2023 season by months.
+ST KILDA young gun Max King is expected to undergo a shoulder reconstruction after suffering an injury at training on Monday, which will delay his start to the 2023 season by months.

-The 22-year-old was forced off the track on the first day back of the pre-season for the main group, following a marking contest at RSEA Park.
+The 22-year-old injured himself in a marking contest at RSEA Park on Monday, the first day of pre-season training for the Saints' main group.
+Scans on Tuesday confirmed the severity of the injury.

-King will meet with a surgeon on Tuesday afternoon to determine the next step, but the Saints are expecting the emerging star will require a shoulder reconstruction.
+King will meet with a surgeon on Tuesday afternoon to determine the next step, but the Saints are expecting he will require a left shoulder reconstruction.

 The 2018 No.4 pick has been back at training for the past fortnight, joining the Saints' first-to-fourth-year players under the watch of new senior coach Ross Lyon.